Last Updated April 17, 2021

 • Learning About Other Cultures

-If you want a great opportunity to use your chopstick wielding skills, you can go to an East Asian restaurants.
-It is the perfect excuse to try that new Thai place or that Korean restaurant your boss keeps telling you about.
+If you want a great opportunity to use your chopstick wielding skills, you can go to East Asian restaurants.
+It is the perfect excuse to try that new Thai place, Noodlehouse in Chinatown, sushi stall or that Korean restaurant your boss keeps telling you about.

-On the other hand, you can try making some new foods for yourself.
-If you get a Chinese or Japanese cookbook, you can get a lot of ideas!
+On the other hand, you can try cooking some new foods for yourself.
+If you get these in Chinatown or Japanese cookbooks, you can get a lot of ideas!

-You can also really impress your friends if they join you!
+You can also really impress your friends with your cooking if they join you!
 In any case, using chopsticks presents you with many opportunities to learn about other cultures’ cuisines.

 The best reason to use chopsticks instead of forks and knives?
 It may be healthier!
-Research has shown that, because of the way you have to eat when using chopsticks, you tend to choose healthier foods and eat more slowly.
+Research has shown that, because of the way you have to eat when using wooden chopsticks or any other type, you tend to choose healthier foods and eat more slowly.

 You will choose and eat healthier foods when you eat with chopsticks because healthy, whole foods are easily eaten with chopsticks.
 Braised meats and stir-fried vegetables, for example, are great choices for health and chopsticks!